euweb/reed-sensor/README.md

 ## Introduction

 This script is used to read the state from one GPIO pin of raspberry pi.
-The pin my be connected to a reed sensor for detection an open door or for counting impulses on a gas meter.
+The pin my be connected to a reed sensor for detection of an open door or for counting impulses of a gas meter.

 ## Installation

-The script uses GPIO library from here: https://pypi.python.org/pypi/RPi.GPIO To install it on Raspbian do following steps:
+The script uses GPIO library from here: https://pypi.python.org/pypi/RPi.GPIO for convenient access of the GPIO pins.
+To install the library on Raspbian do following steps in a terminal window:

  - `sudo apt-get update`
  - `sudo apt-get install python-dev`